The Yearly Years | 2006 — 2008

 If you’re interested in more about these changes, I recommend checking out these links:

-A small thing I enjoyed about this version of the deck is that it felt like and played similarly to the early days of The EPIC Storm.
-Think back to Diminishing Returns, Orim’s Chant, and additional mana from Simian Spirit Guide.
-They’ve been replaced with modern versions of these cards in Echo of Eons, Veil of Summer, and Mox Opal which work more efficiently with the deck’s current plans.
+One of the subtle things to appreciate about these lists was that they were a nod to the early era of The EPIC Storm.
+Think back to [[Diminishing Returns]], [[Orim’s Chant]], and additional mana from [[Simian Spirit Guide]].
+They had been replaced with more modern versions of these cards — [[Echo of Eons]], [[Veil of Summer]], and [[Mox Opal]] which work more efficiently with the deck’s game-plans.

 This is the beauty of The EPIC Storm, its ability to evolve with an ever-changing metagame.